-While OC DUI arrests decreased dramatically during the early stage of the pandemic, they have since increased, and if you’ve been charged with a DUI in Orange County, you are likely to escape jail time for a first-time offense.
+While OC DUI arrests decreased during the early stage of the pandemic, they have since increased, and if you’ve been charged with a DUI in Orange County, you are likely to escape jail time for a first-time offense.

 Whether you run into DUI checkpoints in Orange County, or you were stopped on suspicion of driving while impaired, you could be referred to some form of court-mandated treatment instead of a custodial sentence.

 Court-ordered DUI treatment will usually include a formal substance abuse component, as well as other therapeutic interventions targeting substance abuse and its many adverse consequences.